Thailand is awesome! I totally get why this is the first country in Southeast Asia where (mass) tourism really took off.

 The nature in Thailand is beautiful and varied with mountains in the North and tropical islands in the South.
-There is lots of culture (Ayutthaya, Sukhothai and Kanchanaburi) and traveling in Thailand is easy!
+There is lots of culture (Ayutthaya, Sukhothai and Kanchanaburi) and backpacking Thailand is very easy!

 Let me begin by explaining that my 10 days in Thailand actually consisted of 3 trips.
 Jup, I entered Thailand 3 times during my 5 month trip, something that probably sounds familiar to many travelers.